plank/laravel-mediable/docs/source/variants.rst

 Configure Intervention/image ImageManager
 -----------------------------------------

 Before you can use the ImageManipulation features of this package, you will need to make sure that the intervention/image package is properly configured.
-Intervention/image is capable of using either the `GD <https://www.php.net/manual/en/book.image.php>`_ or `ImageMagick <https://www.php.net/manual/en/book.imagick.php>`_ libraries as the underlying driver.
+Intervention/image is capable of using either the `GD <https://www.php.net/manual/en/book.image.php>`_ or `ImageMagick <https://www.php.net/manual/en/book.imagick.php>`_ PHP extensions as the underlying driver.

+If intervention/image is not configured in the Laravel service container, this package will attempt to automatically select an intervention/image driver based on the extensions available, preferring `imagick` if available, and falling back to `gd`.
+If neither are available, attempting to use the ImageManipulator will result in an exception.

+To configure Intervention/image yourself, refer to the following guides based on your version of the package.

 Intervention/image >=3.0
 ^^^^^^^^^^^^^^^^^^^^^^^

 RECOMMENDED:  install the `intervention/image-laravel <https://image.intervention.io/v3/introduction/frameworks#laravel>`_ package to configure the container bindings automatically.

-Alternatively, you can add the necessary bindings to the service container by adding the following to one of the service providers of your application.
+Alternatively, you can add the necessary bindings to the service container manually by adding the following bindings to one of the service providers of your application.

 ::

     <?php
+    class AppServiceProvider extends ServiceProvider
+    {
+        public function register()
+        {
             // if using GD
-    $app->bind(Intervention\Image\Interfaces\DriverInterface::class, \Intervention\Image\Drivers\Gd\Driver::class);
+            $app->bind(Intervention\Image\Interfaces\DriverInterface::class,
+                \Intervention\Image\Drivers\Gd\Driver::class
+            );

             // if using Imagick
-    $app->bind(Intervention\Image\Interfaces\DriverInterface::class, \Intervention\Image\Drivers\Imagick\Driver::class);
+            $app->bind(Intervention\Image\Interfaces\DriverInterface::class,
+                \Intervention\Image\Drivers\Imagick\Driver::class
+            );
+        }
+    }

 Intervention/image <3.0
 ^^^^^^^^^^^^^^^^^^^^^^^

 RECOMMENDED: `follow the steps <https://image.intervention.io/v2/introduction/installation#integration-in-laravel>`_ to enable the intervention/image Laravel service provider.

-Otherwise, by default, intervention/image will use the `GD <https://www.php.net/manual/en/book.image.php>`_ library driver.
-If you intend to use the additional features of the `ImageMagick <https://www.php.net/manual/en/book.imagick.php>`_ driver, you should make sure that the PHP extension is installed and the correct configuration is bound to the Laravel service container.
+Alternatively, you can add the necessary bindings to the service container manually by adding the following bindings to one of the service providers of your application.

 ::